Skip to content

 Some job interviewers may ask for your GPA or consider it during the application process from your resume.
 This is likely true if your degree is directly correlated to your work.
 It is even more important if you lack experience in the field.
 Therefore, you may be relying on your academic experience to set you apart from the competition.

-Is a D Considered Passing?
+Is a D a Passing Grade?

 A letter grade of a D is technically considered passing because it not a failure.
 A D is any percentage between 60-69%, whereas a failure occurs below 60%.